Different tools are provided to help you browse your data:

 Corpus explorer provides a table-like view of your dataset directly online allowing to directly read the content of your corpus.
 Different filtering option are also provided either globally using the top search box or for each field using the individual search boxes at the bottom.
 A column may also be hidden using the Toggle option at the ...

 Demography processes each field of the corpus and counts the raw evolution of occurrences of the top items.
 You will simply be asked to specify the number of top items you wish to evaluate.
 If you previously customized periods, you can also optionally choose them instead of the original time stamps.
-The script creates ...
+The script creates two ...

 Inspired from Franco Moretti work on literary corpus, this script provides a complete interface (files suffixed by distant.html in the resulting dataset directory) for comparing the dynamics of a series of items in a corpus.
 It is mainly designed to compare words from a given textual field but could be used for other purposes… Distance reading parameters Textual ...